EvgeniyaOpanasenko/HRtab/README.md

 # HRtab
+How to start:
+clone project=>
+mvn clean install=>
+start application
+data.sql contains few employees or you can use postman to test some other endpoints.

 RESTful web service
 The web application must be implemented using following technology stack:
 1. Java 7 or 8